Personal Injury & Wrongful Death

 Solano County Superior Court

-Plaintiff was jogging when attacked by three vicious dogs which broke free from owners yard.
-Plaintiff sustained life threatening injuries.
+The plaintiff was jogging when attacked by three vicious dogs which broke free from owners yard.
+The plaintiff sustained life-threatening injuries.

 John Doe v.
 The Roman Catholic Bishop of Monterey, et al.